-Magpie Marketing works regularly with teams and individuals to provide training on topics related to marketing, communication, business strategy, mission/vision/values, corporate image and brand consistency, long-range/succession/contingency planning, social media and digital management as well as team-building and facilitation.
+One of the most enjoyable aspects of my career has been the chance to work with teams and individuals to provide training on topics related to marketing, communication, strategy, mission/vision/values, brand consistency, social media and digital management.

 Workshops, training sessions, speaking engagements and small group facilitation have been provided since 2007 for groups including: